Olveczky-Lab/FAST/README.md

 - Update paths and addresses in **StartSnippeting.fsx**.

 - Specify the grouping of channels in your electrode array.
-We have included options for single electrodes and tetrodes (channels grouped by default as `[0,1,2,3], [4,5,6,7], ... , [60,61,62,63]`), but you can also specify your own custom grouping by editing the .fsx script.
+We have included options for single electrodes and tetrodes (channels grouped by default as `{0,1,2,3},{4,5,6,7},...,{60,61,62,63}`), but you can also specify your own custom grouping by editing the .fsx script.

-- Specify whether the files are in RHD or AMP format, in the .fsx script.
+- Specify whether the files are in RHD or AMP format in the .fsx script.

 - Specify the grouping of channels for median subtraction.
-By default there are two groups comprising channels `[0..31]` and `[32..63]` which correspond to the chip grouping of channels on our custom 2X RHD2132 Intan headstage.
+By default there are two groups comprising channels `{0,...,31}` and `{32,...,63}` which correspond to the chip grouping of channels on our custom 2X RHD2132 Intan headstage.

 - List the files you want to snippet, either in the .fsx script or in an external text file (see **snippeting_list_example.txt**).
 For each file, you can specify an optional list of channels to exclude as well as the number of frames to snippet (optional, in case the end of the recording is corrupted).